Pipeline projects in limbo as energy commissioner departs

 More immediately, Bay’s exit leaves the commission unable to approve or reject natural gas pipelines or settle proposed mergers, including a $12 billion plan to unite Great Plains and Westar energy companies in the Midwest.

 At least a half-dozen major pipeline projects totaling more than $10 billion hang in the balance as FERC seeks a third commissioner to allow the commission to resume normal operations.
-The projects include the $2 billion Nexus pipeline in Ohio and Michigan; the $2.6 billion Atlantic Sunrise pipeline from Pennsylvania to Virginia; the $1 billion PennEast pipeline in Pennsylvania and New Jersey; and the $450 million Northern Access pipeline in Pennsylvania and New York.
+The projects include the $2 billion Nexus pipeline in Ohio and Michigan; the $1 billion PennEast pipeline in Pennsylvania and New Jersey; and the $450 million Northern Access pipeline in Pennsylvania and New York.

 The turmoil at FERC would not affect the proposed Keystone XL and Dakota Access oil pipelines.
 FERC does not issue permits for oil pipelines.